“Giving up is something a Lauda doesn’t do.”

 Unfortunately, it was on the treacherous section between the fast left curve and the Bergwerk right curve that Lauda misjudged his recovery from a sharp right turn.
 This error resulted in a violent collision with the track barriers.

-The impact caused Lauda’s car to erupt in flames and was further compounded by a collision with driver Brett Lunger’s vehicle.
+The impact caused Lauda’s car to burst into flames, and was further compounded by a collision with driver Brett Lunger’s vehicle.
 The force of the collision sent Lauda’s car hurtling back onto the track, where yet another car struck it.

 Despite the terrifying circumstances, the quick actions of fellow drivers, including Arturo Merzario, proved instrumental in saving Lauda’s life.
 Arturo rushed to assist and pulled Lauda from the wreckage, displaying remarkable bravery amidst the flames.